Roland-Ganafa/online-ide-opener/README.md

 ## Installation

+### From Chrome Web Store
+*(Coming soon)*

+### Manual Installation
+1. Download the latest release from the [releases page](https://github.com/Roland-Ganafa/online-ide-opener/releases)
-1. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-2. Enable "Developer mode" in the top right corner
+3. Enable "Developer mode" in the top right corner
-3. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extracted extension directory
-4. The extension icon should appear in your Chrome toolbar
+5. The extension icon should appear in your Chrome toolbar

 ## Usage